R. Balu (writer)

-Dr. Ramaswami Balasubramaniam (Dr R Balu) is a development scholar, author, public policy advocate, leadership trainer known for his pioneering development work with rural and tribal people in Saragur and Heggadadevana kote Taluks of Mysuru in Karnataka, India.
+Ramaswami Balasubramaniam, known as Dr R Balu, is a development scholar, author, public policy advocate, leadership trainer known for his development work with rural and tribal people in Saragur and Heggadadevana kote Taluks of Mysuru in Karnataka, India.
 He founded Swami Vivekananda Youth Movement (SVYM), a development organization based in Saragur when he was 19.
-He is also the Founder and Chairman of the Grassroots Research And Advocacy Movement (GRAAM), a public policy think tank based out of Mysuru.
+He is also the founder and chairman of the Grassroots Research And Advocacy Movement (GRAAM), a public policy think tank in Mysuru.
 After spending 26 years in development work among rural and tribal people, he pursued academic degrees in leadership, organisational development and public policy.
-He was the Frank T Rhodes professor at Cornell University between 2012 and 2014, and continues to hold academic positions in Cornell and other universities.
-His books 'Voices from the Grassroots' and 'I, the citizen' are compilation of narratives and reflections of a development expert and are now globally acclaimed.
-His book I, the citizen was released in 2015 by the Prime Minister's office.
+He was the Frank T Rhodes professor at Cornell University between 2012 and 2014, and has held academic positions in Cornell and other universities.
+His books Voices from the Grassroots and I, the citizen (2015) are compilation of narratives and reflections of a development expert.
+He published Power Within: The Leadership Legacy of Narendra Modi in 2024.

-Early life
+Early life and education

-Balu studied medicine in Mysore Medical College (SYVM).
+Born in a Brahmin family in Mysore, Balu studied medicine at Mysore Medical College.
 He was involved in volunteer and rural healthcare work during his medical college days.
-He founded the Swami Vivekananda Youth Movement in 1984 while he was studying medicine.
+He founded the Swami Vivekananda Youth Movement (SYVM) in 1984 while he was studying medicine.
 The organisation was inspired by the works of Swami Vivekananda and the values of Ahimsa, Satya, Seva and Tyaga.
+In 2009, he pursued a Masters in Public Administration from the John F Kennedy School of Government, Harvard University where he was the Mason Fellow.

 Health and development

-As part of SVYM, he set up and operated projects pertaining to preventive, promotive and curative health care, water and sanitation, behavioural change communication, reproductive and child health and HIV-AIDS for marginalized rural and indigenous tribal communities.
+As part of SVYM, he set up and operated projects on preventive, promotive and curative health care, water and sanitation, behavioural change communication, reproductive and child health and HIV-AIDS for marginalized rural and indigenous tribal communities.
 Working with local tribal communities, he conceived and operated an Integrated Development model for their economic growth.
-Under his leadership, SVYM started schools and developed community based education programs that reached out more than 50,000 rural children in different parts of Karnataka State.
-He fought for the rights of the tribal people in the Heggadadevana kote area by petitioning the National Human Rights Commission and ensured successful resolution of their demands.
+Under his leadership, SVYM started schools and developed community-based education programs that reached more than 50,000 rural children in different parts of Karnataka State.
+He fought for the rights of the tribal people in the Heggadadevana kote area by petitioning the National Human Rights Commission and ensured resolution of their demands.
 In 2008, he coordinated a community-led movement for good governance using the Right to Information Act.
-As part of this movement, he walked 350 km through 120 villages and trained and interacted with more than 200,000 people exhorting them to use the RTI act as a tool for development.
-In 2013, he conceived and led a campaign to deepen democracy and create awareness of electoral issues titled ‘Making Democracy Work’ in Mysore district.
+As part of this movement, he walked 350 km through 120 villages and trained and interacted with more than 200,000 people, encouraging them to use the RTI act as a tool for development.
+In 2013, he led a campaign to deepen democracy and create awareness of electoral issues, "Making Democracy Work", in Mysore district.